Building a Transport Package: The Right Way

 .

-There are two important things to remember when editing the file.
-First, the file is mainly a large PHP array and it must be valid PHP in order for MyComponent to function.
+There are two important things to remember when editing the config file.
+First, the file must be valid PHP in order for MyComponent to function.
 Use a good code editor and edit carefully.
-Second, do *not* change the word Example anywhere — it's necessary for the file to work properly as a template for new projects.
+Second, do *not* change the word "Example" anywhere — it's necessary for the file to work properly as a template for new projects.
+"Example" will be replaced with the name of your project.

 Keep in mind that the example.config.php